Ravenna/llmsTxtGenerator/content/collections/clients/blue-origin.md

     content:
       -
         type: text
-        text: 'Ravenna was able to build the CMS out based on the Statamic CMS and give content authors an easy-to-use but highly customizable authoring experience.
-The result is a beautiful website that draws the visitor in and shares the amazing work being done at Blue. '
+        text: 'Ultimately across these and other projects, Ravenna has been able to provide efficient and on-demand design and development services.
+Leveraging Statamic CMS we have provided content authors with an easy-to-use but highly customizable authoring experience.
+The result is beautiful websites that draw visitors in and shares the amazing work being done at Blue. '
 gallery:
   - blue-2.jpg
   - blue-1.jpg